mrd0x/BITB/README.md

 ```

+Open the browser and go to http://localhost:5000/test and you see a live test page.

 Furthermore, if you're using a Windows template you should update the `logo.svg` which is the icon of the website you're masquerading as.
 The default logo is Microsoft.
 # Integration